ValentinaGhidini/bnpResiduals/README.md

 # bnpResiduals
-Bayesian Non-Parametric Model for Linear Regression (work in progress!)
+Bayesian Non-Parametric Model for Regression (work in progress!)

 # Install